GMulti is a multiband compressor with an unique gui.

 The rest of the gui is simple and not pretty but gets the job done.

-(There is also an GComp and GComp2 which are very similar only not multiband and a tad more detailed.
+(There is also the GComp and GComp2 which are very similar only not multiband and a tad more detailed.
 GComp has a limiter (also represented in the waveform), some RMS/Peak control and a knee (“softness”).
 GComp2 has fewer controls and is simplified.
 But got an extra gate.
 Maybe better for beginners)

 Whilst it is not pretty it is simple and very intuitive and actually helps adjusting.
 Nice metering and good controls.